macklinu/site/src/pages/posts/the-power-of-no-restricted-syntax.md

 ### Example: Restrict a node type

-For example, maybe you don't want to permit the usage of [default exports](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export#Using_the_default_export) in your codebase (like [the GitHub Desktop decided](https://github.com/desktop/desktop/blob/0a06a201f2b21e6908ac307c937527aa1fe98d11/.eslintrc.yml#L75-L79)).
+For example, maybe you don't want to permit the usage of [default exports](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export#Using_the_default_export) in your codebase (like [the GitHub Desktop team decided](https://github.com/desktop/desktop/blob/0a06a201f2b21e6908ac307c937527aa1fe98d11/.eslintrc.yml#L75-L79)).
 You can disallow it with the `no-restricted-syntax` rule, but we'll first need to understand which node type we are looking for.

 Luckily there is a tool called [AST Explorer][], which allows you to type in JavaScript code and view the resulting AST, as would be parsed by ESLint.